US employers add just 49K jobs as unemployment falls to 6.3% - WTMJ

 AP Economics Writer

-WASHINGTON (AP) — U.S employers added just 49,000 jobs in January, a sign that the viral pandemic retains a tight grip on the economy nearly a year after it triggered a painful recession.

-The tepid increase followed a decline of 227,000 jobs in December, the first loss since April.
-The unemployment rate for January fell sharply from 6.7% to 6.3%, the Labor Department said Friday.
-Most of the drop in unemployment occurred because some people out of work found jobs, while others stopped looking for work and were no longer counted as unemployed.

-Friday’s figures reflect a faltering job market, slowed by a pandemic that is still causing consumers to avoid traveling, shopping, dining out, attending entertainment venues and engaging in other forms of face-to-face contact.
-With many employers still cutting staff, nearly 10 million jobs remain lost to the pandemic.
+The figures reflect a faltering job market, slowed by a viral pandemic that is still causing consumers to avoid traveling, shopping, dining out, attending entertainment venues and engaging in other forms of face-to-face contact.
+Nearly 10 million Americans remain unemployed.

-Last month, service industries that deal with customers in person again posted the sharpest job losses as millions of consumers continue to hunker down at home.
-Within the service sector, restaurants, bars and hotels slashed 61,000 jobs.
-Retailers cut nearly 38,000 jobs.
-Employment in transportation and warehousing fell by 28,000.

-Women, who have been disproportionately hurt since the job market collapsed in early spring, have been leaving the work force, often to care for children at home attending school online.
-That pattern continued in January.
-At the same time, the number of men with jobs increased last month.

-As hiring has slowed, layoffs have kept mounting.
-The number of applications for unemployment benefits, though declining for the past few weeks, remained at an elevated 779,000 last week.
+The unemployment rate is projected to remain stuck at 6.7% for a third straight month, almost twice its pre-pandemic level.

+The tepid employment figures reflect a weak job market, slowed by a still-widespread viral pandemic that is causing consumers to avoid traveling, shopping, dining out, attending entertainment venues and engaging in other forms of face-to-face contact.
+At the same time, many states and localities re-imposed restrictions on businesses as cases spiked in December.
+Some of those restrictions were loosened last month, though not necessarily in time to affect the jobs report, which measures employment in the middle of each month.

-The hardships that millions of Americans are suffering trends have fueled President Joe Biden’s push for a $1.9 trillion rescue aid package, which would provide $1,400 checks for most U.S. individuals and a $400 weekly unemployment payment on top of state benefits.
-The package would also extend two federal jobless aid programs, from mid-March through September.
+Those trends are fueling President Joe Biden’s push for a $1.9 trillion stimulus package, which would provide $1,400 checks for most U.S. individuals and a $400 weekly unemployment payment on top of state benefits.
+It would also extend two federal jobless aid programs, from mid-March through September.

-The weak January jobs data could give further political impetus to Biden’s package.
-Early Friday, the Senate approved a measure that would let Democrats muscle Biden’s $1.9 trillion plan through the chamber without Republican support.
-The measure now returns to the House, where it will have to be approved before work on the aid package will begin in several congressional committees.
+The reason why a gain in the January jobs report might be viewed skeptically is that it would likely be exaggerated by the government’s seasonal adjustment process.
+The government uses seasonal adjustments to try to filter out the impact of short-term changes that don’t reflect underlying economic trends.

+One example involves the annual layoffs of temporary retail employees who were hired for the holiday shopping season.
+Retail stores, along with restaurants, bars and hotels, typically hire extra staff for the holiday season and then let them go in January.
+The government’s seasonal adjustments factor in this annual pattern to avoid showing a huge job gain before the holiday season and then a huge loss afterward.

 The damage to the job market since March has widened financial inequality in the United States, especially hurting women and people of color.
 At the same time, Americans fortunate enough to have kept their jobs have amassed $2.3 trillion in savings — double the pre-pandemic total.
 That enlarged pool of savings could fuel a rapid rebound in spending as business restrictions are lifted and more Americans become more confident about shopping, dining out and traveling.

-Economists increasingly suggest that as vaccinations reach a critical mass in the coming months and the government provides further stimulus, the economy and the job market will strengthen much faster than they did after previous recessions.
 Bank of America estimates that growth could reach 6% this year, which would be the fastest since 1984.
+Monthly job gains could approach 1 million, on average, by the summer, Daco said.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.